 You could easily spend big bucks on a kabuki brush, but if that’s just not in your budget, this mega-affordable option will most definitely get the job done.
 The synthetic bristles are as soft as those found in much more expensive brushes and can be used with either wet or dry formulas.

 Kabuki brushes are most often touted as best for all-over makeup application, as is the case with powders and foundations.
 But they can also be used for contouring and highlighter, particularly when they’re angled like this one.
-The IT Cosmetics-Ulta exclusive is also nice and lightweight, and super comfortable to hold.
+“This super-soft brush is extra versatile and works well with liquid and powders alike,” says Stenson.
+Synthetic bristles make it easy to clean, he adds.